dotnetrdf/dotnetrdf/Utilities/ReadMe.txt

 - rdfWebDeploy - A tool for testing and deploying configuration for ASP.Net applications

 This Toolkit provides the following GUI tools:
+- rdfEditor - A Notepad replacement for editing RDF and SPARQL
 - SparqlGUI - A GUI for testing SPARQL queries using dotNetRDF's in-memory Leviathan engine
 - dotNetRDFStore - A GUI for performing basic management and query tasks on various Triple Stores